-In P.G programme in Microbiology, Environmental Science and Plant Science the
+5. Interdisciplinary programmes and In P.G programme in Microbiology, departments involved: Environmental Science and Plant Science the

-Environmental Science and Plant Science the departments of Physics, Biochemistry, Geology of Lucknow University and other universities, industries, foreign work carried in collaboration with other institutions, etc: Universities, Institutes and Industries.
+Environmental Science and Plant Science the departments of Physics, Biochemistry, Geology of Lucknow University and other universities, industries, foreign work carried in collaboration with other universities, Institutes universities, Institutes and Industries.